Do you need help serving a Section 13 Notice?

 Serving a Section 13 Notice correctly is critical!

-A conveyancing solicitor experienced in the area of leaseholders wishing to purchasing their freeholds is fully aware that a Section 13 Notice served on a landlord/freeholder must be complete and with no inaccuracies.
+A conveyancing solicitor experienced in freehold purchase by leaseholders is fully aware that a Section 13 Notice served on a landlord/freeholder must be complete and with no inaccuracies.

-If your landlord/freeholder finds faults in the notice, they can apply to court to have it dismissed, which means not only that your application is stopped but also that you cannot make another application for 12 months.
+If your landlord/freeholder finds faults in the notice, they can apply to court to have it dismissed.
+This means that your application is stopped and that you cannot make another application for 12 months.

 What happens next?